-- 13.1 Remove rust or other contaminates such as oil, grease, or dirt. - 13.2 Lightly sand and clean surface with cloth rag and Isopropyl alcohol or Acetone as they have an extremely fast evaporation rate. - 13.3 When using any of type solvent, always use proper safety equipment.
+- 13.1 Remove rust or other contaminates such as oil, grease, or dirt. - 13.2 Lightly sand, and then clean surface, and thoroughly rinse with clean water - 13.3 When any using any of type solvent, always use proper safety equipment.
 Follow OSHA PPE (personal Protective equipment). - 13.4 Smooth any irregularities with a good quality Portland patch, follow manufacturer recommendations for priming and specific instructions.